bmabey/pyLDAvis/README.rst

 -  DONE: All the core logic from the R version has been ported
 -  DONE: The initial Notebook integration is done.
--  BUG: The visualization JS/HTLM does not currently work with multiple visualizations per page/Notebook.
+-  DONE: The visualization JS/HTLM does not currently work with multiple visualizations per page/Notebook.
 -  TODO: The css for the notebook integration still needs to be worked on.